Vanilla Crescent Cookies (Vanillekipferl)

 Properly stored, they’ll stay fresh for around four weeks (but they probably won’t last that long anyway because they are delicious).

-This means you can whip up a large batch of vanillekipferl and confidently store them or send them to family and friends after bake day!
+This means you can whip up a large batch of vanilla crescent cookies and store them or send them to family and friends after bake day!

 What is a Vanillekipferl?

-Vanillekipferl is Austrian/German for “vanilla crescent cookies”.
+Vanillekipferl is German for “vanilla crescent cookies”.
 These buttery cookies are shaped in a crescent, heavily dusted in powdered sugar, and popular around Christmas.
-“Kipferl” in German and/or “Kifli” in Hungarian means “crescent”.
+“Kipferl” in German and “Kifli” in Hungarian means “crescent”.

 What is the history of Vanillekipferl?